guy-davidi/DPDK-P4-Switch/README.md

 - pipeline PIPELINE0 table ipv4_host show: Displays the contents of the IP address to MAC address mapping table.

-Note that In DPDK, a queue is a data structure that holds packets for processing.
-Each queue has a finite capacity, which determines how many packets it can hold at any given time.
-There are several types of queues in DPDK, such as the receive queue (RX queue) and transmit queue (TX queue), which are used to receive and send packets, respectively.
+Note that In DPDK, A mempool is a pre-allocated block of memory that is used to store packet buffers.
+It is like a big pool of memory that contains many individual buffer units.
+Each buffer unit can be used to store one packet at a time.
+When a packet arrives, it is stored in an available buffer from the mempool.

-A mempool (short for memory pool) is a pre-allocated block of memory that is used to store packet buffers.
-When a packet arrives on a network interface, a buffer from the mempool is assigned to the packet, and the packet is stored in that buffer.
-Similarly, when a packet is sent out on a network interface, the buffer used to store the packet is returned to the mempool for reuse.
+A queue is a data structure that holds references to the buffers that store packets.
+A queue is like a line of people waiting for something.
+Each person in the line corresponds to a packet waiting to be processed.
+The queue holds references to the buffers (memory locations) where the packets are stored.
+When it is time to process a packet, the queue retrieves the buffer from the mempool and gives it to the processing function.

-So while a queue is used to hold packets, a mempool is used to hold the buffers that packets are stored in.
-The queue provides a means of ordering packets for processing, while the mempool provides a pool of buffers for storing packets.
-In other words, queues and mempools work together to manage the movement of packets through the system.
+So, the mempool provides the buffer memory for packets, while the queue manages the order in which packets are processed by holding references to the buffer memory.
+Both mempool and queue are important components of DPDK, but they serve different purposes.

 ## Showing the stats of the pipeline - output
 ```